CoralCoralCoralCoral/documentation/manual/User Manual.md

 5. Run the following command: `docker compose -f docker-compose.yml up -d`
 6. Open your browser and visit 'http://localhost:8080/'

-When you want to stop the app:
+When you want to **stop** the app:

 1. Open the Docker Desktop app
 2. Go to the 'Containers' section
 3. Press the stop button next to the top level container named 'Epidemic-Simulation'

+*Alternatively...*

+1. Open a terminal/console in the same folder as the compose file
+2. Run the following command: `docker compose -f docker-compose.yml down`

 ## Installation Guide